ChainSafe/game-docs-v2/docs/v2.5/2_getting-started.md

 You should also setup default settings for the RPC node you're going to use.

 - Chain ID - search using you chain name here https://chainlist.org, 5 for goerli.
-- Chain name - TODO description
+- Chain name - To Do description
-- Network - TODO description
+- Network - To Do description
-- Symbol - TODO description
+- Symbol - To Do description
 - Rpc - enter URL to your RPC node here.
 For information on setting up an RPC Node visit [this page](https://docs.gaming.chainsafe.io/current/setting-up-an-rpc-node).

 ### Introduction to API